Bethany Lily April Flaunts Cleavage In Tiny Crop Top For Sexy Workout Video

-Bethany Lily April took to her Instagram page today to share a sizzling new video of herself doing a variety of workout routines in promotion of Bang Energy Drink.
+Bethany Lily April took to her Instagram page today to share a sizzling new video of herself doing a variety of workout routines to promote Bang Energy Drink.
 The blonde sported a tiny black crop top that left her massive cleavage on show and tantalized her 2.1 million followers.

 The model wore a top with short sleeves and a low cut that hugged her curves.
 She also rocked a pink pair of shorts with black accents that was branded with the Bang logo.